 ANNE BACKUS is fighting for us!

-Anne is a mother, grandmother, retired Y-12 project manager, and an active volunteer in the community and her church.
-Anne believes that our government needs to refocus its priorities and truly serve the people.
-As your state representative, she will bring the people back into the people’s house.
+Anne has 33 years of experience at Y-12 as a project manager.
+In her retirement, she is using the skills she learned in that position as an active volunteer in the community.
+As a Mom and Grandma, Anne believes that our government needs to refocus its priorities and truly serve the people.
+As your State Representative, she will listen and act on your concerns and bring the people back to the People’s house.

 support our grassroots campaign

-Anne is committed to the fight to defend and strengthen public education, ensure affordable healthcare for all, and make Anderson County safe for all who call it home.
+Anne is committed to the fight to defend and strengthen public education, ensure affordable healthcare for all, and ensure a living wage for all in Anderson County.
 Learn more about Anne’s priorities as your State Representative:

 WHY ANNE IS RUNNING…